ephemeraHQ/xmtp-key-check-bot/README.md

 Once the agent is running, you can interact with it using the following commands:

-- `/key-check` - Check key package status for your address
+- `/key-check` - Check key package status for the sender
 - `/key-check inboxid <INBOX_ID>` - Check key package status for a specific inbox ID
 - `/key-check address <ADDRESS>` - Check key package status for a specific address
+- `/key-check groupid` - Show the current conversation ID
+- `/key-check members` - List all members' inbox IDs in the current conversation
+- `/key-check version` - Show XMTP SDK version information
 - `/key-check help` - Show the help message with available commands

+Note: You can use `/kc` as a shorthand for all commands (e.g., `/kc help`)

 The agent will respond with information about the key packages, including:
 - Total number of installations